nbxszby416/uni-CLNMA/RSM_12-2023-0247_Reproducibility/README.md

 Figure 1/Figure1_network_plot.do.
 </span>

 * Figure 2: Compares computational time for the proposed method with two existing methods implemented in the R packages ‘gemtc’ and ‘netmeta’, with varying numbers of treatments and studies.
-Please refer to
+Please refer to the following files for details:
 <span style="color:blue">
-Figure 2/Figure2_comparison_time.R.
+Figure 2/Figure2_comparison_time.R, get_table_meta.R, CLNMA.equal.tau.R.
 </span>

 * Figure 3: Displays coverage probabilities of estimated pooled treatment effects for comparisons between treatments AB and AC using the proposed method, with and without the KC-corrected and MD-corrected sandwich variance estimators under (a) within-study correlation of 0.2, and (b) within-study correlation of 0.5.
-Please refer to
+We have included R codes for producing simulation results when n=5 .Please refer to the following files for details:
 <span style="color:blue">
-Figure 3/Figure3_CP.R.
+Figure 3/Figure3_CP.R, fun_simu.R, simu_gendata.R, CLNMA.equal.tau.R.
 </span>

 * Figure 4: Compares overall relative treatment estimates with 95\% confidence intervals using the pairwise meta-analysis approach, the standard NMA based on the Lu and Ades’ approach, the proposed method without corrections, and the proposed method with the KC-corrected or MD-corrected sandwich variance estimators.
 Each node represents the pooled mean difference for the outcomes of interest.
 Please refer to
 <span style="color:blue">
 Figure 4/Figure4_forest.R.
 </span>
+A public example is available on our x-meta GitHub page (please refer to https://github.com/Penncil/xmeta/tree/master/R/CLNMA.equal.tau.R).

 * Figure 5: Compares Z values using the standard NMA based on the Lu and Ades’ approach, the proposed method without corrections, and the proposed method with the KC-corrected or MD-corrected sandwich variance estimators, respectively.
 Please refer to
 <span style="color:blue">
 Figure 5/Figure5_scatter.R.
 </span>
+A public example is available on our X-Meta GitHub page (please refer to https://github.com/Penncil/xmeta/tree/master/R/CLNMA.equal.tau.R).

 * Figure S3: Displays treatment rankings calculated based on the surface under the cumulative ranking (SUCRA) method.
-Please refer to
+Please refer to the following files for details:
 <span style="color:blue">
-Figure S3/FigureS3_sucra.R.
+Figure S3/FigureS3_sucra.R, get_table_IOP.R, get_table_meta.R, CLNMA.equal.tau.R.
 </span>